-In part one of this two-part series, the contractor attorneys in Mobile, AL, from Cotney Construction Law discussed what medical conditions are and are not covered by the Americans with Disabilities Act (ADA).
+In part one of this two-part series, the Birmingham contractor attorneys, from Cotney Construction Law discussed what medical conditions are and are not covered by the Americans with Disabilities Act (ADA).
 Now, we will discuss some other important considerations and illustrate common scenarios and the appropriate actions contractors can take to ensure that they do not violate the ADA.

 Accounting for Your Employees’ Privacy

 When one of your workers calls in sick, you might begin to instinctively question them about their sickness, not necessarily because you don’t trust them, but because you’re trying to make sure they’re okay.
 However, if you are too probing, you may find that you’re in violation of the ADA.
 After all, employees can develop an ADA-covered medical condition while under your employ, and you aren’t legally allowed to ask them medical questions before hiring them according to the U.S. Equal Employment Opportunity Commission (EEOC).

 Once an employee has been hired, their employer may only ask medical questions if the employee has a request for certain accommodations related to a medical condition or if the employer believes that an employee’s medical condition will prevent them from performing a job safely.
 You might feel like you’re being taken advantage of by not pressing your employees for more information when they call out sick, but you don’t want to accidentally violate the ADA, either.